-Interested in working or volunteer with Rocky Mountain Conservancy?
+Interested in working or volunteering with the Rocky Mountain Conservancy?

 The Rocky Mountain Conservancy offers a wide variety of internship, fellowship, employment, volunteer, and AmeriCorps opportunities.
-Whether you volunteer for a day, serve as an AmeriCorps member on the Conservation Corps, support the Field Institute through educational fellowships, or work with the Conservancy at the Nature Stores or in our offices, you will support Rocky Mountain National Park and other public lands while developing valuable skills and learning about OUR public lands.
+Whether you volunteer for a day, serve as an AmeriCorps member on the Conservation Corps, support the Field Institute through educational fellowships, or work with the Conservancy at the Nature Stores or in our offices, you are supporting Rocky Mountain National Park and other public lands while developing valuable skills and learning about these valuable public lands.
 Check out the links below for more information.

 High School Leadership Corps: This twelve-day immersive work experience provides Colorado high school youth (ages 13-17) with an opportunity to camp in Rocky Mountain National Park, support on-the-ground work projects, develop outdoor skills, learn about natural resource management, and gain awareness into public land careers.
 Members receive a stipend upon completion of the program and work clothing.
 The Conservancy provides gear, food, transportation, and housing (campsite) for all members.
 Learn More!

 Education Fellowships: The education fellowships provides 5-month opportunities for recent college graduates to work with the Field Institute and support the Environmental Education program in Rocky Mountain National Park.
 Fellows will develop and lead youth and family programming, learn about program management, conduct organizational outreach, guide educational bus adventures, and work with school groups.
 Fellows receive a living stipend and housing throughout their season.
 Learn More!

 Research Fellowship: The Rocky Mountain Research Fellowship provides one graduate-level student with a stipend and housing for valuable on-the-ground research projects supporting Rocky Mountain National Park management.
 Learn More!